PelloUsabiaga/ade_ros/README.md

 ### ROS2 workspace

-There is a ROS2 workspace created, in which they are 4 packets.
+There is a ROS2 workspace created, in which there are 4 packets.
 Each packet has one node, except for the packet which has the interfaces.
-It is necesary to install some libraries to run the packets properly: flask, matplotlib and WiringPi, install them with,
+It is necessary to install some libraries to run the packets properly: flask, matplotlib and WiringPi, install them with,

 - Install pip if needed